 Our goal is to have each location ‘adopted’ by a dedicated crew who will make sure the litter is collected and disposed of properly.

-Documents for volunteer hours, if needed
+ORK will provide documents for volunteer hours, if needed.

 Choose a location to adopt